 Full-stack developers are knowledgeable in both front-end and back-end web development.
-This type of developer can build functional user-facing websites and develop excellent back-end infrastructures to support them.
+This type of developer can build intuitive user interfaces and functional back-end infrastructures that make up websites.

-Full-stack developers must have all the skills required to build an entire online project alone.
-Understandably, they’re highly in demand in the web development sector.
+Therefore, full-stack developers must have all the skills to build an entire online project.
+Understandably, they’re highly in demand in the website development sector.

-The following are the average yearly salary for full-stack web developers according to three popular job search platforms, per December 13, 2022:
+The following is the base yearly salary for full-stack web developers according to three popular job search platforms per May 5, 2023:

-Based on this salary information, the average pay of a full-stack developer in the US is $83,422/year.
+Based on this salary information, the average pay of a full-stack developer in the US is $95,868/year.

-Many full-stack web development projects are available online to create another income source.
+Many full-stack web development gigs are available online.
 Save time bidding on projects by drafting a web development proposal template.

 WordPress Web Developer Salary

-WordPress developers work with the infrastructure of the WordPress platform to improve existing features or create new ones.
+WordPress developers work with the platform’s infrastructure to improve existing features or create new ones.
 Their responsibilities include working with WordPress plugins, themes, the overall web design, and other aspects of WordPress architecture.

-Here’s the average yearly salary for WordPress developers in the US across different job search platforms, per December 13, 2022:
+Here’s the national average salary for WordPress developers in the US across different job search platforms per May 5, 2023:

-Based on this salary information, this career path can help you earn about $63,200/year on average.
+Based on this salary information, this career path can help you earn about $63,611/year on average.

 Web Developer Salary by Programming Languages

-Developers use different programming languages to build their projects.
-On the most basic level, these languages allow developers to control the behavior of computers through commands that humans can understand.
+Developers use different coding languages to build their projects.
+These languages allow developers to control computer behaviors through commands that humans can understand.

-Certain projects call for specific programming languages.
-Hence, some languages are more popular than others.
-Developers proficient in high-demand programming languages get higher pay than those who aren’t.
+Certain web development projects call for specific coding languages, making some languages more popular than others.
+Developers proficient in high-demand languages generally get paid more than those who aren’t.

-Here’s a list of the top 10 programming languages worldwide, sorted by popularity and demand, per December 13, 2022.
-We also include each of these languages’ average salaries across various resources.
+Here’s a list of the top 10 coding languages globally, sorted by popularity and demand.
+We also include each of these languages’ average web developer salaries across various resources per May 5, 2023.

 |Programming Language||Popularity (Worldwide)||Average Annual Base Salary (US)|

-Increase your chances of getting hired and gaining a higher salary by researching the best programming languages to learn.
+Increase your chances of getting hired and gaining higher pay by researching the best coding languages to learn.
 Popularity and salary rate aside, your chosen language should align with your preferred type of web development project, ecosystem, and complexity level.

 Most Profitable Web Development Trends

-If you’re exploring new career paths in the IT industry, a web developer position might be what you’re looking for.
-The thriving industry creates jobs with high salaries, particularly in countries with fast-growing tech companies.
+If you’re exploring new career paths in the IT sector, a web developer position might be what you’re looking for.
+The thriving industry creates high-paying jobs, particularly in countries with fast-growing tech companies.

-This article explored the average US-based website developer salary based on different factors.
-As there are many web developer jobs with varied pay ranges, consider your interest and the market demand when planning your career.
+This article explored the average salary of US-based website developers based on different factors.
+There are many web developer jobs with varied pay ranges, so consider your interest and the market demand when planning your career.

-That said, feel free to explore other IT job paths if being a web developer doesn’t sound like the career you’d enjoy.
+That said, a web developer is merely one of many career paths in the IT sector.
 Other popular IT jobs you may be interested in include software developer, database manager, web designer, and data security analyst.

-We hope this article gives you better insights into the web development industry and whether getting a job in IT is the right career path for you.
+We hope this article gives you better insights into the web development market and helps you find success in your future career.
 Good luck!